-The Department has received conformity determinations by the FHWA and Federal Transit Administration, in coordination with the EPA, for each State MPO plan and TIP.
-The State has received, however, a "notice of deficiency" from the EPA alleging that the regulations contained in Ohio's Title V operating permit program governing insignificant emissions units and requiring reports of monitoring and deviations do not meet the minimum Federal requirements of the Clean Air Act.
+The Department has current conformity determinations by the FHWA and Federal Transit Administration, in coordination with the EPA, for each State MPO plan and TIP.
+The State has received, however, a "notice of deficiency" from the EPA dated April 18, 2002, alleging that the regulations contained in Ohio's Title V operating permit program governing insignificant emissions units and requiring reports of monitoring and deviations do not meet the minimum Federal requirements of the Clean Air Act.

 The Clean Air Act requires EPA to impose sanctions on a state that fails to make SIP submissions required by the Clean Air Act, or to implement the programs of the SIP that EPA has approved.
 Before imposing sanctions under this provision, EPA must give a state formal notice of the deficiency, and 18 months to correct it.
-The "notice of deficiency" referred to above triggered the 18 months sanctions clock.
+The "notice of deficiency" referred to above triggered the commencement of the 18 month cure period.

 Possible sanctions include withholding certain Federal Highway Receipts (those receipts applicable to unapproved capacity related projects in nonattainment areas) from the State and limiting allowable pollutant levels in clean air permits.
 Safety related projects are exempt from sanctions.
-Most of the Department's current and planned projects are within attainment areas or are safety related.
+The Department's current projects and planned projects are within attainment areas or are safety related.
 Moreover, if a project is sanctioned, related federal funds may be redirected to other approved projects.
 Therefore, the Federal Highway Receipts appropriated to the State for Projects financed with the proceeds of the Bonds or Additional Bonds are not expected to change even if sanctions are imposed.